nmsimons/fluid-demo/README.md

 # Collaborative Canvas and Table Demo

 This application demonstrates the power of the Fluid Framework by building a comprehensive collaborative canvas and data table application.
-Users can work together in real-time to create, edit, and interact with shapes, sticky notes, tables, ink drawings, and comments.
+Users can work together in real-time to create, edit, and interact with shapes, sticky notes, tables, ink drawings, visual connections, and comments.
 The app showcases both persistent data synchronization (SharedTree) and ephemeral real-time collaboration (Presence API) working together to create a rich collaborative experience.

 ## Features